daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 ---

-# This was great, but keeping field in sync between dev and production as **PAINFUL!**
+# This was great, but keeping fields in sync between development and production was **PAINFUL!**

 ---